 It's a testament to Royal Caribbean's far-reaching Adventure Ocean youth program (for kids ages 3 to 17) that, on our cruise, which took place firmly in the midst of a major school holiday period, the 1,400 (!) kids onboard were not only engaged but also proved a joy to be around, rather than a disruption.
-I can't tell you how many parents I talked to who said that their children were having so much fun in the program that they'd hardly seen them.
+We can't tell you how many parents we talked to who said that their children were having so much fun in the program that they'd hardly seen them.

 What stands out with Adventure Ocean is the breadth and range of activities, regardless of age.
 The program includes activities that are focused on enrichment and recreationally-inclined, occur during mealtimes, encourage family participation and offer creative outlets.
 Each of the five different age levels have dedicated facilities, yet the programs also make use of the ship's other features, from recreation to dining.
 All children are registered at the Adventure Ocean reception and issued with a wrist band which they wear for the duration of the cruise.
 Under-12s must be signed in and out.

-Voyagers: The 9- to 12-year-old set participates in activities that include a hula-hoop competition, AdventureArt, Crazy Tag and Adventure Science enrichment.
+Voyagers: The 9- to 12-year-old set participates in activities in the Voyager Room that include a hula-hoop competition, dodgeball, Adventure Art, Crazy Tag and Adventure Science enrichment.
 There are also a number of TV screens and videogames.

 In-stateroom babysitting is available for children from 1 year old onward.
 The cost is $10 per hour for one or two children, $15 for three or more from one family.

 Royal classifies teens as ages 12 to 17, and divides them into two groups, though, in some cases, they do share activities and venues.
 Other times, they're separate, such as with disco nights in the Labyrinth.
 (The 12- to 14-year-olds are able to participate from 10:30 to 11:30 p.m., while the older group gets the 11:45 p.m. to 1 a.m. time slot.)